-Your Family Service Associate will work with you to make sure your child has a regular doctor or clinic, gets regular checkups and gets follow-up care if they need it.
-The Family Service Associate can provide information and activities on dental health, nutrition, physical activity, emotional health, and safety.
-Your child's teacher or Family Service Associate can assist in acquiring documentation from your medical/dental provider once you complete a consent form.
+Your Child's Family Service Associate will work with you to make sure your child has a regular doctor or clinic, gets regular checkups and gets follow-up care if they need it.
+Teachers and Family Service Advocates can provide information and activities on dental health, nutrition, physical activity, emotional health, and safety.
+Your child's Family Service Advocate can assist in acquiring documentation from your medical/dental provider once you complete a consent form.